Did you end up making some New Year’s resolutions in January? Perhaps it’s time to scratch this annual routine!

-Of late, I’ve been reading a lot of articles in the media about the importance of setting New Year’s resolutions and it made me question, “what sort of Professional Organiser am I if I don't believe in writing New Year's resolutions?”.
+Of late, I’ve been reading a lot of articles in the media about the importance of setting New Year’s resolutions and it made me question, “what sort of Professional Organiser am I that doesn’t believe in writing goals for the new year?”.

-Reading this article, it dawned on me that as a Professional Organiser I am not alone with my view.
-It’s actually the view held by many accomplished Professional Organisers in my industry that I admire and respect.
+Upon reflecting on this article, it dawned on me that as a Professional Organiser I am not alone with my view, it’s actually the view held by many accomplished Professional Organisers and Productivity experts in my industry that I admire.

-When we return from our dreamy holidays and resettle back into our normal routines and many of us simply forget to make space or time to achieve the resolutions that we have just set.
-By February, they are often forgotten entirely.
+The truth is, when we return from our dreamy holidays and resettle back into our normal routines, many of us forget to make space or time to achieve the resolutions that we have just set.
+A few months into the year, they are often just forgotten.

-What are you hoping to achieve in the next month?
+So, let’s begin!
+What are you hoping to achieve in the next day, week or month?
+Happy planning!